patrickturri/patrickturri.github.io/_posts/2020-07-03-Scuola_di_Orientamento_Universitario.md

 The course was held entirely online through the Cisco webex Events hosting platoform because of COVID-19 situation, but there's going to be a school visit in future for the students that have participated, so we can try the residential experience that all the 'Allievi Ordinari' of the school live every day during the University period.

 # The seminars I took part
-For each of the three day, you had to enter the link of one out of six webinars, and all of them were about very different topics, from pshicoly to computer sciensce or from politic science to neuroscience and so on.
+Each day, you had to enter the link of one out of six webinars, and all of them were about very different topics, from pshicoly to computer sciensce or from politic science to neuroscience and so on.
 These are the ones I attend:
 <h3><div align="center">30 June.</div></h3>
 <iframe src="https://onedrive.live.com/embed?resid=33B25EE8F6B94796%21113&amp;authkey=%21AFKvs_SC5cmbBME&amp;em=2&amp;wdAr=1.7777777777777777" width="730px" height="400px" frameborder="0">This is an embedded <a target="_blank" href="https://office.com">Microsoft Office</a> presentation, powered by <a target="_blank" href="https://office.com/webapps">Office</a>.</iframe>
 <h3><div align="center">01 July.</div></h3><iframe src="https://onedrive.live.com/embed?resid=33B25EE8F6B94796%21114&amp;authkey=%21ABjbDorSO_ypoG0&amp;em=2&amp;wdAr=1.7777777777777777" width="730px" height="400px" frameborder="0">This is an embedded <a target="_blank" href="https://office.com">Microsoft Office</a> presentation, powered by <a target="_blank" href="https://office.com/webapps">Office</a>.</iframe>